Jammy2211/PyAutoLens/docs/overview/overview_7_multi_wavelength.rst

 The above API can fit multiple datasets which are observed at the same wavelength.

-An example use case might be analysing undithered images (e.g. from HST) before they are combined via the multidrizzing process, to remove correlated noise in the data.
+For example, this allows the analysis of images of a galaxy before they are combined to a single frame via the multidrizzling data reduction process to remove correlated noise in the data.

 The pointing of each observation, and therefore centering of each dataset, may vary in an unknown way.
 This can be folded into the model and fitted for as follows.